formkit/docs-content/api-reference/formkit-core.md

 ### destroy

-Removes the node from the global registry, removes it from its parent, and emits the 'destroying' event.
+Removes the node from the global registry, its parent, and emits the 'destroying' event.

 ### each